 When everyone in an organization can discuss honestly with one another, insights start to flourish as teams meet new challenges and attempt to solve problems on regular basis.
 Respect increases Scrum teams’ openness for new ideas and courage in overcoming challenges together as a team.

 In addition, in a 2011 article on Scrum Alliance, Geoff Watts articulated respect plays an important role in facilitating relationships and interactions (Agile manifesto‘s first element), as well as resolving conflicts in the Scrum team.
-It is because with respect, decisions in Scrum Teams are made based on consensus (mutual agreement), persuasion, and openness – rather than control normally seen in traditional authoritarian leadership styles.
+It is because, with respect, decisions in Scrum Teams are made based on consensus (mutual agreement), persuasion, and openness – rather than control normally seen in traditional authoritarian leadership styles.

 Obviously, respect lifts up team spirit and develops team rapport significantly.

-Benefit 5: Earning mutual respect
+Benefit 5: Earn mutual respect